 - have a bachelor's degree in physics, or a closely related field

 - degree must be complete by the time the student would enter the program

-- students who are currently enrolled or have already completed a graduate program in physics are not eligible to apply
+- students who are currently enrolled or have already completed a graduate program in physics, including a Master's degree, are not eligible to apply

 - not have been accepted to one or more physics graduate programs in the current academic year, by either not applying, or was not accepted

 - be committed to contributing to diversity in physics and the department

 There are currently two official ways to apply to the OSU Bridge program.
 Students can choose to apply directly to OSU (see instructions below), or/and can apply through the American Physical Society (APS).
 We encourage all Bridge applicants to apply both to OSU, and through the APS.